Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - [Reverse ingineering](https://github.com/AntonioND/gbcam-rev-engineer) of the Game Boy Camera sensor by Antonio Niño Díaz.
 - [Code for an AVR microcontroller](https://github.com/shimniok/avr-gameboy-cam) to interface with a Game Boy Camera, pull images and send over serial to a Java applet, as well as its [source](https://github.com/BackupGGCode/avr-gameboy-cam).
 - [Use the Game Boy Camera as a Webcam](https://github.com/untoxa/pico-gb-webcamera) from Photo!
-- The [Game Boy Camera save format](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves) explained.
-Unleash the power of your Game Boy Camera !

 ## Lens/shell mods
 - [Game Boy Camera to CS](https://www.thingiverse.com/thing:5024326) lens mount (requires shell).